-Here you have a selection of websites that may be of interest to you.
+Here you have a selection of links to websites that may be of interest to you.
 Sorry, but most sites and articles are in Spanish only.

 Please note that this is a small selection of the multitude of organizations doing excellent work in Mexico City and Mexico in general — they just happen to be the organizations that we know, that have information available on the internet, and that we have gotten around to putting on this page.